Last Update: 8/27/19

 Contributory Negligence and Fault Issue: Calculating Blame

-Florida has developed a “pure comparative fault” system to determine blame in an accident.
+As mentioned above, Florida has implemented a “pure comparative fault” system to determine blame in an accident.
 (See Florida Statute 768.81.)

 How does this work?

-Comparisons are made between those involved in the incident and then percentages are applied to each party.
+Allocations are made by the trier of fact (likely a Jury, but it can be a Judge, a Mediator, and even the Lawyers) between those involved in the incident and then percentages are applied to each party.

 Here’s an example: